 MYTH 4: You won’t be eligible for scholarships if you apply early decision.

 FACT: This policy varies from school to school.
 For example, at Bentley, all college applicants are considered for scholarships no matter when they applied.

 MYTH 5: You won’t get as much financial aid if you apply early decision.

 FACT: Colleges’ financial assistance offices often provide financial aid packages based on students’ individual needs, without taking into account when they applied.
 But, again, different schools have different policies, so check before you apply.
 Also, since early decision is binding, you’ll lose the opportunity to compare aid packages from multiple schools.
 Bottom line: If you’re hoping to shop around for the best aid package, early decision may not work for you.

 So if you know you’ve found the school for you and it offers early decision, consider giving it a shot and applying.
-At best, you’ll be accepted and can have the college application process over quickly.
-At worst, you’ll know where you stand early on, freeing you up to apply again or to other colleges.
+At best, you’ll be accepted at your first choice school and can relax a bit for the rest of your senior year.
+At worst, you’ll know where you stand early on, freeing you up to apply to other colleges.
 Good luck!